-HSC 212 Clinical Procedures II (2-3) 3 hrs Designed primarily for students in the Medical Office Assistant program.
-This course will include lectures, discussion, and practice with respect to basic medical laboratory procedures requested by physicians.
-Additional emphasis will be placed on reports, specimen collections, and specimen handling.
+HSC 212 Clinical Laboratory 3 hrs.
+Procedures (2-3)

+Designed primarily for students in the Medical Office Assistant Program.
+This course will include lectures, discussion and practice with respect to basic medical laboratory procedures requested by physicians.
+Additonal emphasis will be placed on reports, specimen collections and specimen handling.
 Prerequisite: Consent of instructor.

-HSC 213 Medical Law and Ethics (2-0) 2 hrs.
+HSC 213 Medical Law and Ethics (2-0)

 Acquaints the medical office assistant and medical transcriptionist with the legal and ethical responsibilities of the physician, patient and allied health personnel in medical practice.
 Emphasis given to professional attitudes and behavior.

-HSC 220 Health, Nutrition and Safety (3-0)
+HSC 220 Health, Nutrition 3 hrs. and Safety (3-0)

 Discusses habits to promote good health.
 Relationship of nutrition and routine to child's physical well-being.
 Using snacks and meals to establish good eating habits, planning curriculum to provide a proper balance of active and quiet periods.
-Developing safe. healthy environments.
+Developing safe, healthy environments.

-Independent Study \\\
+Independent Study \\\\

-IDS 290 Independent Study
+IDS 290 Independent Study 1-4 hrs.

-1-4 hrs